Warehouse Inventory Counting Techniques: Tips for Better Accuracy

 As mentioned, there are two main approaches to counting inventory:

-• Physical inventory counts – Counting your entire inventory at one time.
+• Physical Inventory Counts – Counting your entire inventory at one time.

-• Cycle counts – Counting smaller portions / categories of inventory at set intervals.
+• Cycle Counts – Counting smaller portions / categories of inventory at set intervals.

 In other words, physical inventory counting is an important, albeit time-consuming, warehouse management task.
 However, it provides the most up-to-date count of your inventory at any given time.
-Cycle counting, on the other hand, is ongoing.
-It’s continually done throughout the year.
-This saves time, while providing visibility into your most important categories.

 Ultimately, both approaches to inventory counting offer benefits and have specific use cases.